SushiLab/mVIRs/README.md

 ## OPRS

-This step needs two sequence read files and a reference database (produced from `mvirs index`).
+This step needs two paired-end read files, forward and reverse, and a reference database (produced from `mvirs index`).
 It aligns the reads against the database and uses the alignments information to extract potential prophage sequences from the reference genome using coverage information from OPRS and Clipped reads.

 ```bash